Henry Ford

 Named frameworks and strategic principles they popularized or embodied.

-A paradigm of industrial capitalism characterized by mass production of standardized goods on assembly lines, coupled with high wages for workers to enable them to purchase those goods.
-It emphasizes efficiency, division of labor, and a focus on cost reduction through scale.
+A paradigm of industrial manufacturing characterized by large-scale production of standardized goods using assembly lines, coupled with high wages for workers to enable mass consumption.
+It emphasizes efficiency, division of labor, and cost reduction.

 Moving Assembly Line